Boom Supersonic reveals a new design for its ultrafast passenger jet—with more engines

 “Going for the softer levels of sonic boom comes with an efficiency debt,” Scholl says.
 “We just focus all of our efforts on fuel efficiency and put the sonic boom where nobody’s going to hear it.”

-Boom predicts a flight from New York to London would take three and a half hours (down from about seven hours now), while Seattle to Tokyo would fly by in four and a half (down from roughly 10 hours).
+Boom predicts a flight from New York to London would take three and a half hours (down from about seven hours now), while Seattle to Tokyo would fly by in four and a half hours (down from the current 10).
 Japan-bound departures from much farther south on the West Coast, however, would require a refueling stop.

 Boom’s announcement also suggests a change to Overture’s passenger accommodations.
 Earlier Boom renderings showed only one seat on each side of the aisle, but Scholl says that would change to a two-by-two layout in the front portion of the cabin, then two-by-one in the narrower fuselage above the wing.
 The jets are expected to have a range of 65 to 80 seats.

 “It’s 65 in a very luxurious interior,” Scholl says.
 “At 80, it’s still nice, but it’s not as spacious.
-We’re working on an update to the interior which we will be able to share earlier next year.”
+We’re working on an update to the interior, which we will be able to share earlier next year.”

-Boom’s announcement also noted a partnership with defense contractor Northrop Grumman to develop “a special mission variant for the U.S. Government and its allies.”
-Scholl describes one possible government use case: “How many allies can the secretary of state visit in a day?”
+Boom’s announcement also noted a partnership with defense contractor Northrop Grumman to develop “a special mission variant for the U.S. government and its allies.”
+Scholl describes one possible government-use case: “How many allies can the secretary of state visit in a day?”

-Boom’s most high-profile customer remains United Airlines, which signed a deal in 2021 to buy 15 Overture jets—subject to Overture passing “United’s demanding safety, operating and sustainability requirements,” the airline noted in its announcement.
+Boom’s most high-profile customer remains United Airlines, which signed a deal in 2021 to buy 15 Overture jets—subject to Overture passing “United’s demanding safety, operating, and sustainability requirements,” the airline noted in its announcement.
 United has options for another 35, while Japan Airlines placed options for 20 Overtures in 2017.

 Boom’s next step will be getting its smaller-scale XB-1 prototype flying, a step it once hoped to hit by the end of 2017.
-That jet rolled out of its Centennial, Colo., facility late last year for testing on the ground, with test flights planned for later this year.
+That jet rolled out of its Centennial, Colorado, facility late last year for testing on the ground, with test flights planned for later this year.

-Next comes groundbreaking for its Greensboro, N.C., factory, followed by construction of the first Overture jet starting in 2024.
-That leaves five years to get the plane into flight tests, certified by government regulators and delivered to airlines to meet Boom’s 2029 projected deadline for welcoming paying passengers on board.
+Next comes groundbreaking for its Greensboro, North Carolina, factory, followed by construction of the first Overture jet starting in 2024.
+That leaves five years to get the plane into flight tests, certified by government regulators, and delivered to airlines to meet Boom’s 2029 projected deadline for welcoming paying passengers on board.

 That might seem like a lot of runway.
-But in the safety-driven, testing-ruled culture of commercial aviation, Boom will have to execute many tasks precisely to reach takeoff velocity on its planned schedule.
+But in the safety-driven, testing-ruled culture of commercial aviation, Boom will have to execute precisely many tasks in order to reach takeoff velocity on its planned schedule.